ESGF/esgf-ansible/README.md

 This section assumes the information in "Info" is understood and the proper files have been created.

+These examples are __not__ presented in a "step by step" style.
+Within reason, the commands outlined below can be performed at any point in the lifetime of a node.
+That being said, the *information* presented in earlier examples is requisite for later examples.

-This is NOT comprehensive, it only shows common patterns and useful commands.
+These examples are __not__ comprehensive, they only show common patterns and useful commands.
 Refer to the docs linked above and the `--help` flag for more information.
 The primary command line tool used is `ansible-playbook`.
 ```
 ansible-playbook --help